awsdocs/aws-step-functions-developer-guide/doc_source/amazon-states-language-common-fields.md

 The state's type\.

 ** `Next` **
-The name of the next state that will be run when the current state finishes\.
+The name of the next state that is run when the current state finishes\.
 Some state types, such as `Choice`, allow multiple transition states\.

 ** `End` **
-Designates this state as a terminal state \(it ends the execution\) if set to `true`\.
+Designates this state as a terminal state \(ends the execution\) if set to `true`\.
 There can be any number of terminal states per state machine\.
 Only one of `Next` or `End` can be used in a state\.
-Some state types, such as `Choice`, do not support or use the `End` field\.
+Some state types, such as `Choice`, don't support or use the `End` field\.

 ** `Comment` \(Optional\)**
 Holds a human\-readable description of the state\.